Israel and the Middle East: Roots of the current conflict

 Examines the historical origins of the current conflict in the Middle East with particular reference to Israel and the Arabs.
 Topics: Colonialism and Zionism; Arab nationalism and the demise of the Ottoman Empire; the British Mandate in Palestine; the Holocaust and the Middle East; the UN and the establishment of Israel; Nasserism, Suez crisis and Six Day War; rise of the PLO; Cold War and the Middle East; Camp David, Oslo Accords and the Road Map to peace.

-1. Introduce students to major themes and issues pertaining to the origins of the conflict between Israel, the Palestinians and the Arabs as a whole.
+1. Identify major themes and issues pertaining to the origins of the conflict between Israel, the Palestinians and the Arabs as a whole.

-2. Introduce students to historiographical issues pertaining to the Middle East conflict.
+2. Discuss historiographical issues pertaining to the Middle East conflict.

-3. Enhance students' skills in the areas of research, analysis, and the presentation of arguments both written and verbal.
+3. Conduct research, analysis, and the presentation of arguments both written and verbal at an intermediate level.

 Course content will be drawn from the following range of topics:

 - the Holocaust, Palestine and Israel